Are you looking for a divorce lawyer who causes conflict or resolves it?

 Esther is a parent and stepparent who understands the realities of divorce and blended families.
 She mixes her life experience and legal training with logic, patience, and persuasion to move even the most emotional family law cases toward a more peaceful future for her clients and their families.
 She listens closely, asks the right questions, and works tirelessly to exceed her clients’ expectations.

-Esther was trained in the collaborative divorce process four years ago and has never looked back.
-She has quickly risen to the position of chairperson of the Dallas Bar Association’s Collaborative Law Section and continues to actively develop her skills as a collaborative lawyer.
+Esther was trained in the collaborative divorce process five years ago and has never looked back.
+She quickly rose to the position of chairperson of the Dallas Bar Association’s Collaborative Law Section and continues to actively develop her skills as a collaborative lawyer.
 Her involvement in the Collaborative Divorce Collin County practice group deepens her relationships within the collaborative community and introduces her to resources that benefit her clients.
-Esther will be speaking at the State Bar 13th Annual Collaborative Law Course in Spring 2020, and will be the assistant course director of the State Bar 14th Annual Collaborative Course in Spring in 2021.
+Esther presented at the State Bar 13th Annual Collaborative Law Course in Spring 2020, and will be the assistant course director of the State Bar 14th Annual Collaborative Course in Spring in 2021.

 As a partner at GoransonBain Ausley, Esther joins forces with the firm’s talented family law litigators in those rare cases in which agreement is not possible.
 But she prides herself on utilizing her negotiation, mediation, and collaborative experience to provide clients with the guidance and control to create custom settlements that are simply not possible in the courtroom.

 Esther earned her undergraduate and law degrees from the University of Texas at Austin, where she served as an Associate Editor of the Texas Law Review.
 She is now a proud Texas Longhorn and Tulane Green Wave parent, a member of Temple Emanu-El, and a passionate advocate for helping clients divorce differently, with compassion and dignity.

 - Grandparent’s Rights

 - Post-Judgment Modifications and Enforcement